mmoessler/illustration-statistical-concepts/README.md

 # illustration-statistical-concepts

-Illustration of statistical concepts using statistic software
+Illustration of statistical concepts and methods using simulation studies.

 ## Sampling properties of sample average